notothen/redfish-ws23/README.md

 ## Venue

-Greenland Institute of Natural Resources (GINR), Kivioq 2, 3900 Nuuk, Greenland
+Greenland Institute of Natural Resources (GINR), Kivioq 2, 3900 Nuuk, Greenland.

+We will meet in three main localities:

+- the meeting room "Isbjorn" (TBC) for discussions and presentations
+- the fisheries laboratory (TBC) for practical work
+- the cafeteria (TBC) for coffee/lunch breaks

 ## Introduction and aim

+The overall main goals of the workshop are to:

+- assess whether redfish specimens are identified similarly to species level between the different countries
+- assess how high error rates in redfish specimen identification are
+- agree on reliable characters to be used for redfish specimen identification
+- agree on possible procedures to account for potential errors in the future

+## Information and material

+All information about this workshop will be available on this [website](https://github.com/notothen/redfish-ws23).

 ## Program